ChangRiver/realworld/instructors/guides/frontend.md

 The first thing you'll want to do is set up a github repo.
 Fork this repo, place your code in the `code` folder.

 ## 2. Start building your app
-For your convenience, we have a live server at X for you to build your application against.
+For your convenience, we have a live API server running at X for you to build your application against.
 Alternatively, you can install one of the completed backend servers and run it locally.

 #### Feature list

-Like the old saying goes, a live demo is worth 10e9 words - so we recommend playing with our [live Angular based demo](put-link-here) to get a feel for how the application's functionality.
+Like the old saying goes, a live demo is worth 10e9 words - so we recommend playing with our [live Angular based demo](put-link-here) to get a feel for the application's functionality.

 Specifically, the frontend application needs to have the following functionality: